-The second universally taught lie is that of salvation by works.
-The Christadelphians believe that faith in Christ is the beginning point, but salvation is by no means completed there.
-While they do claim to teach “salvation by grace,” that claim is buried beneath a landslide of demands for works righteousness.
-Salvation to the Christadelphians is a process, is not given at the point of faith in Christ, is dependent upon “belief in the covenants,” good works and baptism.
-Salvation, they believe, is the gift of God, but only bestowed on those whose works merit it.
-The Bible clearly teaches that “all our righteousness is as filthy rags” (Isaiah 64:6), that works cannot save us, and that no one can keep even the smallest part of the law.
-“For whoever shall keep the whole Law and yet offend in one point, he is guilty of all” (James 2:10).
-But “Christ redeemed us from the curse of the Law, being made a curse for us…” (Galatians 3:10).
-The Law, works, and personal righteousness are powerless to save us.
+Christadelphianism also promotes the concept of salvation by works.
+Christadelphians believe that faith in Christ is the beginning point, but salvation is not completed there.
+Salvation according to the Christadelphians is a process dependent upon “belief in the covenants,” good works, and baptism.
+Salvation is the gift of God, but it is only bestowed on those whose works merit it.
+In opposition to this, the Bible teaches that “all our righteousness is as filthy rags” (Isaiah 64:6), that works cannot save us, and that we are all lawbreakers: “For whoever keeps the whole law and yet stumbles at just one point is guilty of breaking all of it” (James 2:10).
+But, praise the Lord, “Christ redeemed us from the curse of the law by becoming a curse for us” (Galatians 3:13).
+The law, works, and personal righteousness are powerless to save us.
 Only faith in Christ and His perfect sacrifice on the cross can save us (Galatians 2:16; Romans 3:28; John 3:16).
 We are saved by faith alone, in Christ alone.
-“For He has made Him who knew no sin, to be sin for us, that we might become the righteousness of God in Him” (2 Corinthians 5:21).
+“God made him who had no sin to be sin for us, so that in him we might become the righteousness of God” (2 Corinthians 5:21).
 If, as the Christadelphians teach, we must merit our salvation through our own efforts, then Christ died in vain (Galatians 2:21), and the free gift described in Ephesians 2:8–9 is not free at all.